 CE 340 ENGINEERING PROPERTIES OF CONSTRUCTION MATERIALS (3-0-3)(F/S).
 Physical and engineering properties, behavior, design, and utilization of various construction materials.
 PREREQ: CE 350 or CMGT 310 or ME 350.
 PRE/COREQ: CE 341.

-CE 350 ENGINEERING MECHANICS OF MATERIALS (3-0-3)(F/S).
+CE 350 MECHANICS OF MATERIALS (3-0-3)(F/S).
 Principles of stress, strain, and deformation applied to the analysis of engineering structures including beams, shafts, and columns.
-PREREQ: ENGR 210.
+PREREQ: ENGR 210 and MATH 175.

 CE 351 CODES AND OFFICIAL DOCUMENTS (3-0-3)(F/S).
 Survey of codes and related works influencing the design and construction of projects.
 Requirements generated by the IBC, ASCE-7, and the Americans with Disabilities Act.
 Determination of structural loads, resolution of conflicts among governing codes, and interpretation of documents.
 PREREQ: Junior standing.